mccright/rand-notes/Novel-Corona-Virus-COVID-19.md

 Get vaccinated.
 Get boosted.

 Maintain evidence of your vaccination status handy.
 There are many options, from saving a photo of your card on your mobile device, to [one of the smart pass applications](https://www.commontrustnetwork.org/verifier-list).
+If you lose track of your vaccination evidence, in most states you can get a copy of that evidence from your state's immunization information system (IIS).
+The CDC maintains a list links to these of IIS sites: [https://www.cdc.gov/vaccines/programs/iis/contacts-locate-records.html#state](https://www.cdc.gov/vaccines/programs/iis/contacts-locate-records.html#state)

 **Treatments via Monoclonal Antibody Therapies or Anti-Viral Molnupiravir**